Barque

-A barque, barc, or bark is a type of sailing vessel with three or more masts of which the fore mast, mainmast, and any additional masts are rigged square, and only the aftmost mast (mizzen in three-masted barques) is rigged fore and aft.
+A barque or bark is a type of sailing vessel with three or more masts of which the fore mast, mainmast, and any additional masts are rigged square, and only the aftmost mast (mizzen in three-masted barques) is rigged fore and aft.
 Sometimes, the mizzen is only partly fore-and-aft rigged, bearing a square-rigged sail above.

 Etymology

 The tall ship Elissa is a three-masted barque in Galveston.